 My book outlining service became popular quickly.
-Since the pay was low the only way to earn enough to pay a few bills was to create book outlines quickly.
+Since the pay was not great in the beginning the only way to earn enough to pay a few bills was to create book outlines quickly.

 I had to find a way to make outlining enjoyable.
 I had to find a way to make it work.

 The breaking point came when the assistant of a college professor lured me into a complicated project.
 He told me that his boss, the college professor, wanted a quote for my services.
-The project as pitched seemed ridiculously hard so I gave a higher than usual quote.
+The project as pitched seemed ridiculously hard, still I gave a reasonable quote.

 I found myself researching a part of the world I’d never heard of and an ancient time period.
 Further complicating the assignment, I had to research ancient artifacts that were spelled different ways depending on the source.